#ALB59 – The teachers who chose sanity over salary

 – That will be written now, it’s been immortalised on the podcast, that she’s knows what she’s doing, she’s really clever and what she says works.

 – She tells me that all the time, but

-– I’m glad we have you to come to realise that.
+– I’m glad we have helped you to come to realise that.

 – Yeah, it’s a good job we’ve got a script here, isn’t it?
-One thing I need to pick you up on Paul, so we were at Alton Towers last week, and this may or may not work for audio listeners of this podcast, but Paul pointed out, that this, this business is going quite well.
-And there were air quotes around this business.
+One thing I need to pick you up on Paul, so we were at Alton Towers last week, and this may or may not work for audio listeners of this podcast, but Paul pointed out, that this “business” is going quite well.
+And there were air quotes around this “business”.

 – I remember saying at the time, you have got a business, it is a business and it does work and it does exist.
-It’s not a thing that you’re playing it, and I know exactly–
+It’s not a thing that you’re playing at!

 – I think that’s something that Emily hit upon as well.
 She has this confidence because she’s been doing it for longer than I have.
 Having only been doing this for three weeks, I’ve been out of this salary loop for three weeks.
 I just have more concerns about making sure that the money’s coming in, etc, etc… But what we are doing, the business we’ve created or Emily created and I’ve joined into, is, I think, fantastic.

 – Yes, I think he still feels slightly like he’s on an extended holiday because he’s doing work but he’s doing less than he was when he was teaching.
 So I think he still feels like this is some kind of dream and he’s gonna wake up and have to go back to school.